Mackenzie Blackwood: San Jose Sharks

+Colorado Avalanche

+On December 9, 2024, Blackwood was traded by the Sharks to the Colorado Avalanche, along with Givani Smith and a fifth-round pick in the 2027 NHL entry draft, for Alexandar Georgiev, Nikolai Kovalenko, a 2025 conditional fifth-round pick, and a second-round pick in the 2026 NHL entry draft.
+Blackwood made his debut with the Avalanche on December 14, registering 37 saves in a 5–2 victory over the Nashville Predators.

+After four outings with Colorado, Blackwood agreed to five-year, $26.25 million contract extension to remain with the Avalanche through 2030 on December 27, 2024.
+With the Avalanche completely revamping the goaltender position during the season, with former Devils teammate Scott Wedgewood having earlier been acquired to serve as backup, Blackwood helped stabilize the net and was a central reason for improved defensive play in the backend.
+He recorded his first shutout for the Avalanche in a 5-0 victory over the St. Louis Blues on January 31, 2025.
+Among the top statistical goaltenders from the time he joined the Avalanche, Blackwood completed the regular season making 37 regular-season appearances with Colorado.
+In those appearances, he started 36 times and notched 22 wins along with a .913 save percentage, a 2.33 goals-against average and 3 shutouts.
+Blackwood joined Darcy Kuemper as the only goaltenders in franchise history to post at least 22 wins and three shutouts in their first 37 appearances with the team.

+In making his post-season debut in the NHL, Blackwood posted a victory for the Avalanche in Game 1 of the Western Conference first round series against divisional rivals, the Dallas Stars, on April 20, 2025.
+He posted his first career playoff shutout, making 23 saves in a 4-0 victory over the Stars in on April 27, 2025.
+Unable to help the Avalanche advance to the second round losing the series deciding Game 7, Blackwood notched 3 wins and posted a 2.71 goal against average.

 International play

 On June 24, 2015, Blackwood was one of only three goaltenders invited to attend Hockey Canada's U-20 summer development camp.
 He was one of three goaltenders who represented the Canadian junior team at the 2016 World Junior Ice Hockey Championships.

 On April 29, 2019, Blackwood was named as the third-choice goaltender to the senior Canadian roster for the 2019 IIHF World Championship held in Slovakia.
 He made his debut for Canada in a relief appearance, replacing Carter Hart for nine minutes in a 5–0 round robin victory over Denmark on May 20.
 He earned a silver medal as Canada progressed through to the playoff rounds before losing the final to Finland on May 26.

 Personal life

 Blackwood was raised in Thunder Bay.
 His mother, Rhonda Crocker-Ellacott, is the President and CEO of the Thunder Bay Regional Health Sciences Centre.
 His father was a fan of the Colorado Avalanche and encouraged his son to cheer for them.